 A statutory demand usually comes before a winding up petition.
 This is a formal request for payment issued from an outstanding creditor.
 While any creditor can serve you with a statutory demand, they are frequently utilised by HMRC chasing unpaid tax debts.

-Statutory demands are only served after a creditor has exhausted all other avenues of recovering the money you owe them.
-If a statutory demand is served on your limited company you must answer within 21 days or face further action.
+Statutory demands are typically only served after a creditor has exhausted all other avenues of recovering the money you owe them.
+If a statutory demand is served on your limited company you must respond within 21 days.
 You can either pay the money you owe in full, or otherwise come to a mutually agreeable plan on how you will clear this debt.
 Failure to do this could be seen as proof of your company's insolvency.

 Failure to respond to the WUP will result in a winding up order being issued, at which point there is nothing you can do to prevent your company being forcibly liquidated.